21st Century Wire

 Entrusting our modern language to UN bureaucrats, White House Press Secretaries and major media talking heads from CNN, ABC, MSNBC, FOX and others has meant that public opinion on such matters has become more or less irrelevant.
 They have successfully replaced the old, out-dated humanist language which described modern warfare pre-Desert Storm in 1991, with a new language and a new improved perspective.
 Naturally, this means a new play book for all wars.
 Those who are awake to this fact can only sit back in wonder as it gets increasingly ridiculous.
 Likewise, those who remain in a trance, thoroughly impressed by the science they have come to learn and love the new lingua franca of modern warfare, are dazzled by it.

 This is perhaps one of the most significant trends of the 21st century.
 We now live in a world where, as Western audiences go, anything can be made acceptable by the use of received ‘official’ language.
 It’s that simple.
 You can compare this world of creative writing to life in the modern American legal system – a place where any lawyer will tell you, there is no right or wrong, only legal definitions that are constantly changed and reinvented, allowing its inhabitants to navigate through their morally relative pathways, constantly filled with the air of hypocrisy.
 It’s certainly no place for a layman.
-It’s a place where only a skilled lawyer lives and breathe.
+It’s a place where only a skilled lawyer lives and breathes.

 Few will argue that when it comes to the punch, Western foreign policy is now the exclusive domain of lawyers and their vast labyrinth of legalese.
 According to British PM David Cameron, his first military adventure in the Mediterranean would hold up in a court of law.
 The PM has proclaimed, “It’s necessary, it’s right and… it’s legal”.
 That of course is the clincher for PM Cameron- it’s legal.
 This is, after all, Barrack, Nicolas and David’s first virgin war and so it’s very, very important to cover one’s political ass, so to speak, particularly in the wake of Tony Blair’s dubious and very long (and still pending it seems…) international war crimes criminal rap sheet.